 Moong dal is one of the most widely used lentils in Indian cuisine.
 Also known as yellow moong lentils, these are usually cooked with onion, tomatoes, herbs & spices to make a side dish.
 This simple moong dal recipe will give you a delicious, healthy & protein packed side that you can enjoy with plain rice, Paratha, roti & naan.
 In this post I have shared the instructions to cook in a pot, cooker or instant pot.

+It also goes well with any flavored rice like Jeera rice, plain basmati rice or Ghee rice.
+We usually serve it with plain rice, pickle, papad & raita for a complete meal.
 If you have kids at home who do not like moong dal then this recipe is a must try as this tastes unique and delicious.

 This healthy lentil dish can also be served to toddlers & babies after 10 months, just skip the chilies.